phoebe-project/phoebe2/devel/phoebe-doc/how_to_setup.rst

     * Matplotlib (1.1.1): required for making plots
     * pyfits (3.0.8): required for using tabulated atmosphere models
-    * pymc (2.2): required for MCMC fitting with Metropolis_hastings algorithm
+    * pymc (2.2): required for MCMC fitting with Metropolis-Hastings algorithm
     * emcee (1.1.2): required for MCMC fitting with Affine Invariants
     * lmfit (0.7): required for nonlinear optimizers

-Nice to have:
+Suggested:

     * mayavi (4.1.0): required for making 3D plots (exclusively for debugging purposes)
     * mpi4py (1.3): required for making use of multi-processor capabilities